aambernath/pos_qcs/README.md

 # pos_qcs

 Offline Simple Pos on flutter with sqflite which calls erpnext API to sync data.
+Please note that this was a learning project and not meant for production

 ## Getting Started